XxBrocoderxX/TerraformInfra/README.md

 ```
 ### Create Terraform workspace

-For best practice, create a new workspace for each new infrastructure you want to make using terraform:
+For best practice, create a new workspace for each new team you want to make using terraform:

 ```
-terraform workspace create Team1 terraform workspace select Team1
+terraform workspace create Team1 terraform workspace select Team1 terraform apply -var-file=Team$.tfvars
 ```

 ### Variables